RNA-Seq Data Analysis Workflow: A Step-by-Step Guide

 Results of Differentially Expressed Gene Identification

-The results of the identification of differentially expressed genes are sometimes visualized using figures such as a heatmap and a volcano plot .
+DEG results are often visualized with figures such as a heatmap or a volcano plot.

 Heatmap